noteable-io/asyncapi-eventrouter/examples/fastapi_websockets/README.md

 # Install

-1. Enter into the Poetry virtual environment
+Make sure Poetry's virtual environment is setup and the `asyncapi-eventrouter` is installed alongside dependencies.

-    - `poetry use 3.9`
+1. `poetry use 3.9`
-    - `poetry install`
+2. `poetry install`
-    - `poetry shell`
+3. `poetry shell`

-2. Install the requirements for this sample app
-    - `pip install -r requirements.txt`

 # Run

-From the Poetry virtual environment shell:
-    - `uvicorn main:app --reload`
+From the Poetry virtual environment shell: `uvicorn main:app --reload`

 # View schema